The 1980 Old Testament Institute Manual: Why You Should Ignore it for Teaching Genesis

 those ‘orthodox,’ often pharisaical ‘saner heads who have fortunately prevailed.’

-Gary frequently criticized Correlation for editing out his warnings of Communism, socialism, marxism, humanism, etc., describing two members as “intellectual pygmies….They do not understand the conspiracy.
+Gary frequently criticized Correlation for editing out his warnings of Communism, socialism, marxism, humanism, etc., describing two members of that review committee as “intellectual pygmies….They do not understand the conspiracy.
 They do not speak out against evolution.”

 But Correlation did approve the inclusion of Velikovsky, of a lengthy quote of Seventh-day Adventist creationism,10What happened to “avoiding sectarianism” and “keeping the doctrine pure”? of Melvin Cook, of the false dichotomy between Evolution and Christianity.
 The one-sided manual had the stamp of approval.